Swing Time (film): Home media

-Since 2003, a digitally restored version of Swing Time (in Region 2 – not the same as the US restoration) is available separately, and as part of The Fred and Ginger Collection, Vol. 1 from Universal Studios, who control the rights to the RKO Astaire-Rogers pictures in the UK and Ireland.
+In 2003, a digitally restored version of Swing Time (in Region 2) was released both separately and as part of The Fred and Ginger Collection, Vol. 1 from Universal Studios, which controls the rights to the RKO Astaire–Rogers pictures in the UK and Ireland.
 These releases feature an introduction by Astaire's daughter, Ava Astaire McKenzie.

+The movie has also been released on Blu-ray in the UK by The Criterion Collection.